micheles/micheles.github.io/_posts/2016-09-03-SHARE-computation.md

 *you can change the quantiles in the job.ini file and recompute the statistics without having to repeat the full computation!*

-This has been a much wanted features for years and has been implemented in engine 2.0.
+This has been a much wanted feature for years.
 Since the memory problem has been solved, now you can take full advantage of it.
 It should also be noticed that the engine has a flag

 `individual_curves=false`